maurimo/kanimaji/README.md

 ## License ##

+This software is formally released under MIT/BSD (at your option).
-You are free to do what you want with this program, please credit my work you use it.
+You are free to do what you want with this program, please credit my work if you use it.
 If you find it useful and feel like, you may give a donation on my github page!